How to safely dispose of asbestos in Brisbane

 Asbestos is a type of building material used in the building industry between the 1940s and late 1980s.
 People used it because it was durable, fire-resistant, and provided good insulation.

-Now that we know the health risks, asbestos is no longer used and needs specialised removal.
-Only a licensed contractor should remove or break materials suspected of containing asbestos fibers.
+Now that we know the health risks, asbestos is no longer used and required specialised removal.
+Only a licensed contractor should remove or break materials suspected of containing asbestos fibres.

-If you suspect a location contains asbestos, do not disturb it!
-Contact a licensed contractor for asbestos removal and treatment.
+If you suspect a structure contains asbestos, do not disturb it!
+Always contact a licensed contractor for asbestos removal and treatment.

 Types of asbestos